Bulldogs play today; Blue Devils next week

 First-year coach Ed Crowe will lead the girls’ varsity (4-10-2) into the Section 1, Class C tournament on Thursday, Oct.
 26, when the No. 2 Blue Devils host No. 3 Hamilton.
 Solomon Schechter, the top seed, will play Pawling.
 The winners will meet on Oct.
 29 at Arlington High School for the sectional championship.

 The Journal News pegs Haldane to repeat as the Section 1, Class C champions, noting the team “pretty much played a Class B schedule this season.”Did you find this article useful or informative?
 Please consider a donation to support our work.
-Even $5 a month would be terrific.
-We are able to provide this website and our weekly print paper free to the community because of readers like you.
+Even $5 a month, charged automatically to your credit card, would be terrific.
+We are able to provide this website and our weekly print paper free to the community -- and pay our writers, photographers and editors for their hard work -- because of the generosity of readers like you.